Complete 8-hour package for SC MLO licensees. Includes the BFI 1-hour state specific requirement.

 The South Carolina Board of Financial Institutions (BFI) require those who hold a South Carolina mortgage license to completed a one-hour course on South Carolina mortgage laws and regulations as a requirement for annual license renewal.
 This online course covers the required topics as defined by the BFI for license renewal through the NMLS.

 This course is approved for South Carolina BFI licensees.
-If you are licensed with the DCA, please purchase the course titled "1 Hour SC-DCA SAFE: South Carolina Mortgage Continuing Education" (NMLS ID 17426).
+If you are licensed with the DCA, please purchase the course titled "1 Hour SC-DCA SAFE: 2026 South Carolina Mortgage Continuing Education".

-This course consists of four modules and a final exam:
+This course consists of three modules and a final exam:

 Total study time: 1 credit hour (50 minutes)